 To ensure smooth gear changes, fully depress the clutch pedal before operating the shift lever.
 If the clutch pedal is not fully depressed before the transmission is shifted, a gear noise may be heard.
 Transmission damage could occur.

-You cannot shift directly from 5th gear into R (Reverse).
+On the 5-speed manual transmission, you cannot shift directly from 5th gear into R (Reverse).
 First shift into N (Neutral), then into R (Reverse).